dahlia/fedify/docs/cli.md

 `fedify`: CLI toolchain
 =======================

-The `fedify` is a CLI toolchain for debugging ActivityPub-enabled federated server apps.
+The `fedify` command is a CLI toolchain for debugging ActivityPub-enabled federated server apps.
 Although it is primarily designed for developers who use Fedify, it can be used with any ActivityPub-enabled server.

 Installation